patrickbwarren/inkscape-survex-export/README.md

 ### Workflow

-Usually the drawing will be made by tracing over a scannned image of a drawn-up survey.
+Usually the drawing will be made by tracing over a scanned image of a drawn-up survey.
 A typical workflow might be as follows:

 * start a new Inkscape document;